nextauthjs/docs/docs/providers/email.md

 ## Configuration

+1. NextAuth no longer includes `nodemailer` as a dependency, so you'll need to install it yourself if you want to use the Email Provider.
+Run `npm install nodemailer` or `yarn install nodemailer`.
-1. You will need an SMTP account; ideally for one of the [services known to work with `nodemailer`](http://nodemailer.com/smtp/well-known/).
+2. You will need an SMTP account; ideally for one of the [services known to work with `nodemailer`](http://nodemailer.com/smtp/well-known/).
-2. There are two ways to configure the SMTP server connection.
+3. There are two ways to configure the SMTP server connection.

 You can either use a connection string or a `nodemailer` configuration object.